Orangist revolution: Second Stadtholderless Period

-After the death of William III in 1702, the republican Dutch States Party became powerful and the office of Stadtholder, which was customarily held by the House of Orange was left vacant in the provinces of Holland, Zeeland, and Utrecht, though in other provinces that office was filled by members of the House of Orange-Nassau during various periods.
+After the death of William III in 1702, the republican Dutch States Party became powerful and the office of Stadtholder, which was customarily held by the House of Orange, was left vacant in the provinces of Holland, Zeeland, and Utrecht, though in other provinces that office was filled by members of the House of Orange-Nassau during various periods.
 During this time the Dutch Republic lost its status as a great power and its primacy in world trade.
 Though its economy declined considerably, causing deindustrialization and deurbanization in the maritime provinces, a rentier class kept accumulating a large capital fund that formed the basis for the leading position the Republic achieved in the international capital market.

 War of the Austrian Succession

 The Grand Pensionary Simon van Slingelandt was succeeded after his death in office in 1736 by Anthonie van der Heim after a protracted power struggle.
 He had to promise in writing that he would oppose the resurrection of the stadtholderate.
 He was a compromise candidate, maintaining good relations with all factions, even the Orangists.
 He was a competent administrator, but of necessity a colourless personage, of whom it would have been unreasonable to expect strong leadership.

 During his term in office the Republic slowly drifted into the War of the Austrian Succession, which had started as a Austro-Prussian conflict, but in which eventually all the neighbors of the Republic became involved: Prussia and France, and their allies on one side, and Austria and Great Britain (after 1744) and their allies on the other.
 At first the Republic strove mightily to remain neutral in this European conflict.
-Unfortunately, the fact that it maintained garrisons in a number of fortresses in the Austrian Netherlands implied that it implicitly defended that country against France, though that was not the Republic's intent.
+However, the fact that it maintained garrisons in a number of fortresses in the Austrian Netherlands implied that it implicitly defended that country against France, though that was not the Republic's intent.
 At times the number of Dutch troops in the Austrian Netherlands was larger than the Austrian contingent.
 This enabled the Austrians to fight with increased strength elsewhere.
 The French had an understandable grievance and made threatening noises.
 This spurred the Republic to bring its army finally again up to European standards, 84,000 men in 1743.